t0mt0mm/ecu-test/README.md

 # ECU Test GUI MVP

-This repository contains a minimal PyQt5 application that demonstrates ECU control features with a dual-backend architecture.
+This repository contains a PyQt5 application that demonstrates ECU control features with a dual-backend architecture.

 ## Features
 - PyQt5 GUI with Dummy and Real backend selector
 - Five high-side outputs (HS1–HS5) with enable toggle and PWM slider
 - Five mixed inputs (digital/analog) with live updates at 10 Hz
-- Dummy backend simulates first-order current response with noise and dynamic inputs
+- DBC-driven signal browser with search, watchlist, CSV logging, and persistent selections across restarts
-- DBC-driven signal browser with search, watchlist, and CSV logging for any selected signals
+- Dummy backend loads the DBC and simulates **all** signals with configurable generators that mirror Real-mode names and scaling
 - Real backend loads the provided DBC, opens a python-can bus, sends one write command, and decodes one feedback message
 - Per-channel sequencer with configurable ON/OFF timing and total duration for HS1–HS5